skypilot-org/skypilot/docs/source/examples/spot-jobs.rst

 Checkpointing and resuming
 --------------------------

-To allow spot recovery, a cloud bucket is typically needed for storing states of the job (e.g., model checkpoints).
+To allow spot recovery, a cloud bucket is typically needed to store the job's states (e.g., model checkpoints).
 Below is an example of mounting a bucket to :code:`/checkpoint`.

 .. code-block:: yaml